 Maintained by the Solus Project, Budgie is one of the youngest desktop environments currently out there.
 It offers a simple yet sleek interface, and it takes most of its early inspiration from mobile apps and Chrome OS.
 While the desktop appears to be pared down, it still manages to feel quite modern & elegant even though it implements a traditional user interface.

 It uses Raven, a special panel that includes customization options, widgets, and notifications.
 You can use it to control your volume options, access the calendar, the power options, and so on.
-Since Budgie is fairly new, not a lot of major distributions support this Linux GUI.
+Since Budgie is fairly new, it isn’t supported by a lot of major Linux GUIs distributors.
 Currently, Ubuntu Budgie flavour features it by default, so anyone who wants to try this environment should either try Ubuntu Budgie or Solus OS.

 Multiple Linux desktop environments exist because everyone has different needs and purposes for it – there is no singular ultimate choice.
 Some users prefer elegant designs and high customizability, while others prioritize performance and resources.
-Just try out different ones and settle on a GUI that feels the best for you.
+Just try out different ones and settle on one of the best Linux GUIs that feels right for you.